Listen To The Landscape

 Consider More Than One Shape

-You don’t have to limit your patio to one shape.
+You don’t have to limit your outdoor space to one shape.
 Landscape designers agree the best way to create a unique and functional backyard patio is to design the patio in separate areas.
 Go beyond one expanse at the back of the house and create outdoor rooms with several smaller or separated areas.
 Connect them with walkways to create destinations.

 Ponder Your Patio’s Purpose